primaza/primaza/docs/book/src/entities/clusterenvironment.md

 A ClusterEnvironment also defines the following **optional** properties:

-- `contactInfo` Cluster Admin's contact information
+- `contactInfo` Cluster Admin contact information
 - `description`: Description of the ClusterEnvironment

 ## Status